Anamika1911/ArchitecturalKatas/KeyCapabilities/FishStatistics.md

 # Overview
-This module aims at capturing information from cameras in enclosures.
+This module aims at processing information captured from cameras in enclosures.

 ## Data Captured
 - Fish species